When you're building your online network, focus on building meaningful LinkedIn connections and you'll get much better results.

 Ask for help

 You've made some meaningful connections on LinkedIn and you're ready to reach out!
-But how can you ask for help in the right way that will get results?
+But how can you ask your network for job search help in the right way that will get results?
 Be thoughtful in your approach, make your objective clear, and always express gratitude for any assistance.
 Here's a sample message:

 I hope you've been well!